 Collaboration and communication are critical components for organizational survival in the current business landscape.
 There are a million reasons behind the need for collaboration; for example, if two organizations have become partners, then there is a need for collaboration of users, resources, and data between the two organizations.
 Of course, you can’t be nodding no to such collaboration after becoming authorized or legal partners!
 Thus, to take away the hassle of collaborating with multiple tenants through the native method of B2B collaboration, Microsoft introduced cross-tenant synchronization in Azure AD.

 As the name suggests, cross-tenant synchronization is an option available in Azure AD to synchronize multiple tenants flexibly!
 This feature comes with advanced automation and overcomes the old method of invitation & redemption in B2B collaboration.
-Currently, Cross-tenant synchronization is now available for public preview.
-(Microsoft roadmap ID 109568.)
+Cross-tenant synchronization, which was initially introduced in the public preview phase in January 2023 (Microsoft roadmap ID 109568), has now reached the general availability stage in June 2023.
 So, without wasting a second, let us dive deeper into cross-tenant synchronization and its characteristics in this blog.

 What is Cross-Tenant Synchronization in Azure AD?